 Employer cannot rely on privacy concerns to refuse to give a trade union the personal contact information of persons in the bargaining unit

 Can an employer refuse to give a bargaining unit member’s personal contact information to the union?
-The Supreme Court of Canada has said “No”.
+In Bernard v.
+Canada (Attorney General), the Supreme Court of Canada said “No”.
 Privacy concerns do not trump a union’s right to be given the employee information it needs to carry out its representational duties.

 Elizabeth Bernard is a federal public servant who is a member of a bargaining unit represented by the Professional Institute of the Public Service of Canada.
 She is a “Rand formula” employee, meaning that she is required to pay union dues and is entitled to union representation and the benefits of the collective agreement, even though she has opted not to become a union member.